mom-ocean/MOM6/ac/README.md

 `FCFLAGS_ENV`

-  Used to override the default autoconf flags, `-g -O2`.
+  Used to override the default Autoconf flags, `-g -O2`.
 This is useful if, for example, one wants to build with `-O0` to speed up the build time.

 `MKMF_URL` (*default:* https://github.com/NOAA-GFDL/mkmf.git)